xpdustry/toxopid/README.md

 - You can run your mod/plugin in a Mindustry client or server locally with the `runMindustryClient` and `runMindustryServer` tasks.

-- If your mod/plugin relies on another, you can download the dependency jar from GitHub with the `ModArtifactDownload` task, or include it locally :
+- If your mod/plugin relies on another, you can download the dependency jar from GitHub with the `GithubArtifactDownload` task, or include it locally :

   ```gradle.kts
   import fr.xpdustry.toxopid.task.GithubArtifactDownload